A regularity theory for random elliptic operators: Statement of the main results

 \end{corollary}

-The next corollary establishes a $C^{1,1}$ a priori estimate for $a$-harmonic functions similar to the one for plain harmonic functions.
-Here, by $C^{1,1}$ we mean a $C^{\alpha}$-gradient estimate for any $\alpha<1$ ``in harmonic coordinates".
-There are two restrictions: As expected from Lemma~\ref{O}, such an estimate only holds on scales that are large with respect to the minimal radius $r_*(x)$ (which has to be compared to a similar statement in \cite[Theorem~1.2]{Armstrong-Smart-14}, which, since it does not use harmonic coordinates, however only holds at mesoscales), see (\ref{m.17}).
-Moreover, it only holds for an {\it effective} gradient which is the projection of the microscopic gradient onto $a$-linear functions, a projection localized on the level of the minimal radius $r_*$, cf.\ (\ref{m.15}).
+The next corollary establishes a $C^{1,1-}$-a priori estimate for $a$-harmonic functions similar to the one for plain harmonic functions.
+There are two restrictions: As expected from Theorem~\ref{O}, such an estimate only holds on scales that are large with respect to the minimal radius $r_*$, see (\ref{m.17}).
+Moreover, it only holds for an {\it effective} gradient which is the projection of the microscopic gradient onto $a$-linear functions, a projection localized at the level of the minimal radius $r_*$, cf.\ (\ref{m.15}).